-Recently, one of my colleagues — Director of EXPLO Studio, Dave Hamilton — shared a story with me about a group of high school students he has been working with in one of Studio’s critical making courses.
+Recently, one of my colleagues — EXPLO Elevate's Director of Programs, Dave Hamilton — shared a story with me about a group of high school students he has been working with in one of Elevate’s critical making courses.

 The course invites students to get up out of their chairs and get their hands on everyday materials and new technologies to explore concepts of engineering and design while sharpening their problem-solving and creative skills.

 Getting up and doing stuff is not part of most curricula.
 These kinds of courses are rare in most of our schools, as is the idea that students would need more than brain, keyboard, and maybe a voice.
 But that’s why EXPLO was there — to get the students hands-on with some engaging content.

 At an important juncture during the course, Dave asked the students to measure something using a ruler.

 There were blank looks before a brave student asked, simply: “How?”